 avoid further loss of time, I have today made application to you by

-immediate signal (E/5), for approval to send Lieutenant Palmer to
+Immediate signal (E/5), for approval to send Lieutenant Palmer to

 Townsville, and if necessary, to Brisbane, provided that it should

-prove possible to arrange transport by air with the R.A.A.F..
+prove possible to arrange transport by air with the R.A.A.F.
 Much

 difficulty has also been experienced in securing other urgently needed

-if approval is granted of time be affected out we shall also be assured that
+will a great saving of time be effected but we shall also be assured that

 the boss is bored to the correct tape to fit the shaft, and the